VaroonS/VarunS_Portfolio_Bluestamp/index.md

  #  Dual Axis Solar Tracker
 The Dual Axis Solar Tracker is an arduino operated solar panel that is moved along a horizontal and vertical axis using servos.
-The Tracker obtains inputs from a board that contains 4 photoresistors, obtaining light value inputs for each photoresistor, and computing these values to obtain two new values that .
+The tracker obtains inputs from a board that contains 4 photoresistors, obtaining light value inputs for each photoresistor, and computing these values to obtain two new values that correspond to angles that a vertical and horizontal servo need to rotate to.
+In completing this project, additional modifications have been implemented that utilizes a second sensor, this time for water level, and  using the inputs obtained from this sensor in order to let power run from the solar panel to a pump.
+The process of creating this tracker and the associated additional features is detailed in the document below.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|